System Settings Service tab

-Use the Service tab in System Settings to set preferences for the customer service area, such as service level agreements and entitlements in model-driven apps in customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).
+Use this tab to set preferences for the customer service area, such as service level agreements and entitlements in model-driven apps in customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).

 Make sure that you have the System Administrator or System Customizer security role or equivalent permissions.